tdepasquale/Legend-Of-Liz/README.md

 ## Randomly Generated Map

 A random set of 3 key locations is chosen for each run.
 Then the set of locations are randomly placed on the map.
+You start the game at a random location on the map.
 This creates variety between runs.

 ## Overworld